-Dr. Marmura: That’s right.
+Dr. Michael Marmura: That’s right.
 And that’s why generally we don’t recommend trigger avoidance as a strategy for managing migraines.
 It’s much more effective to focus on a healthy lifestyle: your sleep, exercise, stress management, nutrition.

 If I were to rename your study, I would call it “Triggers Are Overrated.”